ONTAP Cloud 9.3 includes several new features and enhancements.

 |Cloud Manager does not provide any setup or orchestration support for SVM disaster recovery.
 It also does not support storage-related tasks on any additional SVMs.
 You must use System Manager or the CLI for SVM disaster recovery.|

-When you use Cloud Manager to upgrade a single ONTAP Cloud system, the upgrade process takes the ONTAP Cloud system offline for up to 25 minutes, during which I/O is interrupted.
+The upgrade of a single node system takes the system offline for up to 25 minutes, during which I/O is interrupted.